axelmichael11/geo-mapping-project/README.md

 4) Overlay current weather data.
 - using default heatmap property listed to inject heatmap data.

-5) Show demographic data for a selected country.
+5) Show demographic data for a selected country. x
 - What kind of demographic data?
+- showing demographic data for one country, query needs to select every country.